 The unique location of Paulina Lake Campground offers visitors opportunities to hike shoreline trails and alpine vistas.

-Visitors can also take advantage of time on the lake, boating, kayaking, swimming and fishing.
+Visitors can also take advantage of time on the lake, boating, kayaking and fishing.

 For anglers, this lake offers fantastic fishing opportunities.
 Spanning a surface area of 1,531 acres, the lake supports rainbow trout, brown trout and Kokanee salmon.